 The Exercise Science Program

-Of the over 30 diverse career paths in exercise science, about one-third require advanced education (graduate or professional).
-Most of the varied career paths are expected to grow by at least 10% in the 2010–2020 decade (US Bureau of Labor Statistics estimates).
+Of the 30+ careers paths in the field of exercise science, approximately one-third require advanced education (graduate or professional).
+The US Bureau of Labor Statistics estimates that most of the varied career paths will grow by 10% in the 2010-2020 decade.

-Exercise Science may sound like an easy major.
-In reality, the field of study is rigorous and challenging.
+While Exercise Science may sound like an easy major, the reality is: the field of study is rigorous and challenging.
 Courses in anatomy, physiology, chemistry, physics, and nutrition lead to a comprehensive understanding of the human body.
 Graduates of the Exercise Science program will be prepared for careers in fields such as:

 Internships are designed to help students gain an understanding of professional experience.
 Professors encourage students to pursue internships so they can apply classroom and experimental knowledge to real world activity.
 WPU Exercise Science students have obtained internships with the following companies: